davidarteaga-globant/VMS-CLI-Public-Action/README.md

 # VMS CLI Github public action

 This action executes a VMS scan using the CLI.
 Results are going to be uploaded into the VMS Platform when the scan is finished.
-The action can be integrated in any Github workflow since is this action is public.
+The action can be integrated in any Github workflow since it is a public action.

 ## Inputs